fdietze/website/collaborative-artifact-creation.md

 Goal: Manupulation resistant quality assurance for open and distributed communities that collaboratively work on a distributed artifact.

 ## Distributed communities, same type of artifact
 There are multiple "communities" which collaborate on the same type of artifact.
 It can be imagined similarly to multiple forks of the same git repository, where every fork has a different group of maintainers.
-The contents of the individual repositories can diverge, but are compatible in the sense that they share the same git root commit.
+The contents of the individual repositories can diverge, but are compatible in the sense that they work on the same data structure with the same possible change actions and share the same "root commit".

 ## Distributed vs Centralized
 This distrubuted approach can be used in a centralized manner, by disallowing the creation of new communities (forks) of that same artifact, if technically feasible.